StoneworxNL/react-trend-mendix/README.md

 ## Usage
-1. Add a dataview that returns an objec (root) associated with a list of objects (that contain the trend values).
+1. Add a dataview that returns an object (root) associated with a list of objects (that contain the trend values).
 2. Inside the dataview, add the Trend widget.
 3. Custumize it.